 Before teaching, my career was in management consulting.
 I began with technology consulting for one of the Big 4 professional services firms, and then moved to a niche firm that specialized in process improvement and financial reconciliation for national health insurers.
 After years of consulting and managing projects with that firm, I become a partner.
 Training, mentoring, and coaching clients, staff members and associates have been an element of almost every one of my professional roles.
 Training sessions have included varied content, such as process methodology, complex calculations, technical functionality, software usage and professional development.
 This diverse, real-world backdrop has enabled me to enrich the educational experience of my students – traditional and non-traditional alike.

-I have been teaching courses for the Business Department at LSC since the fall of 2014.
+I have been teaching courses for the Business Department at Lyndon since the fall of 2014.
 Further, I have been teaching related courses and conducting workforce training through the Community College of Vermont since 2009.